-25 years ago, John Moorlach gained the nation’s attention by guiding Orange County out of crippling bankruptcy and putting the County on a long-term path to success.
+In 1994 and following, John Moorlach gained the nation’s attention as a County Treasurer by assisting Orange County out of a crippling bankruptcy and putting it on a long-term path to success.

-Then, during the Great Recession, he led policy changes that helped the County avoid the fiscal disasters experienced in other regions.
+As a County Supervisor, during the Great Recession, he led policy changes that helped the County avoid the fiscal disasters experienced in other regions of the state.

-A steadfast protector of the people and their tax dollars, Senator John Moorlach was known as the “fiscal conscience” of the California Legislature.
+A steadfast protector of the people and their tax dollars, while serving in Sacramento Senator John Moorlach was known as the “fiscal conscience” of the California Legislature.

-He began his public career in 1994, when as a CPA and Certified Financial Planner, he warned that Orange County’s highly leveraged investment strategies would lead to fiscal disaster.
-Orange County filed for bankruptcy protection that December, incurring an historic $1.64 billion in investment losses.
-The incumbent County Treasurer resigned in disgrace and would be convicted and serve time.
+He began his public career in 1994, when then as a licensed Certified Public Accountant (CPA) and Certified Financial Planner (CFP), he warned that Orange County’s highly leveraged investment strategies would lead to fiscal disaster.

 Appointed to turn around the mess, John Moorlach quickly reorganized the Treasurer’s office, lowered risks, cut costs, and made it more efficient and transparent.
 As an officer of the County, he assisted in its exit from Chapter 9 bankruptcy in 18 months without the need of a sales tax hike.
 Moorlach also played a significant role in obtaining more than $800 million in litigation settlements, the largest in U.S. history at that time.